awwdev/rpg/README.md

 **Intended to show my experience with programming and software engineering.**
 It is not intended to be a "plug in and play" library nor is it an universal 3D engine.
-It might get the base for some stylized low poly game in the future?
+It might become the base for a stylized low poly game in the future ...

 ![](Media/Progress/2020_09_03_grassPerf.gif)
 ![](Media/Progress/2020_08_25_grass.gif)